-Have you hired an independent contractor to perform services for your company or business?
+Have you paid an independent contractor to perform services for your company or business?
 Then you likely need to report their pay to the IRS and to them via form 1099-MISC.
-The form 1099 is an information return used to help businesses/individuals accurately report their income on their tax returns and provides a mechanism for the IRS to ensure that the income was properly reported.
+The form 1099-MISC is an information return used to help businesses/individuals accurately report their income on their tax returns and provides a mechanism for the IRS to ensure that the income was properly reported.

 A Form 1099-MISC is generally used to report any payments made to a service provider or contractor.
 This helps the IRS track how much they can expect in taxes from contractors and those who are self-employed.
 Because they are technically a ‘business-of-one’ when contracting, independent contractors must handle their own taxes whereas companies automatically withhold for taxes with their traditional, W-2 employees.

 There’s also not just one 1099 form, there are a series of forms.
 For the purposes of this guide, we’re focusing on the most common form used to report compensation for services paid to an independent contractor: the 1099-MISC.

 The company or business owner that makes payments to the independent contractor for their services is required to report those payments to the IRS and also send a copy to the contractor.

 The contractor receives a copy for their records and the IRS also gets a copy — either through electronic filing or paper mailing (plus a 1096 form, a transmittal form used just for filing with the IRS using snail mail).